philthompson10/pyqtdeploy/doc/sysroot.rst

 --------------------------

-A component plugin is a Python module that defines a sub-class of :py:class:`pyqtdeploy.ComponentBase`.
-The sub-class must re-implement the :py:meth:`~pyqtdeploy.ComponentBase.install` method and may also re-implement the :py:meth:`~pyqtdeploy.ComponentBase.verify` method.
-It should also include a class attribute called :py:attr:`~pyqtdeploy.ComponentBase.options` which is a sequence of :py:class:`pyqtdeploy.ComponentOption` instances that describe each of the component's configurable options.
-It does not matter what the name of the class is.
+A component plugin is a Python module that defines a sub-class of :py:class:`pyqtdeploy.Component`.
+The name of the module is the name used in the TOML specification file.
+It doesn't matter what the name of the sub-class is.

-Your own component plugins should be placed in the same directory as the :file:`sysroot.toml` file.
+Component plugins (other than those bundled with :program:`pyqtdeploy`) are expected to be found in the directory containing the TOML specification file.

 .. py:module:: pyqtdeploy

-.. py:class:: ComponentBase
+.. py:class:: Component

     This is the base class of all component plugins.